Overview

 Duration: 2-4 hours

-Module 3: Leading Focus Groups
+Module 3: Leading Focus Groups (Onsite delivery only)

 This module offers the novice user an introduction to the practice of planning and administering focus groups as a research and engagement tool.
 Participants will achieve a better understanding of the appropriate use of focus groups, as well as best practices and approaches.

-- Recognize when it is appropriate to use a focus group to gather information
+Learning Outcomes- Recognize when it is appropriate to use a focus group to gather information

 - Identify the strengths and limitations of using a focus group